peterjhw07/continuous_calibration/README.md

 # Continuous Calibration

 Continuous Calibration (continuous_calibration) is a Pythonic code for processing experimental continuous calibration data.
-The code is also implemented in a web application: http://www.catacycle.com/continuous_calibration.
+The code is also implemented in a web application: http://www.catacycle.com/cc.

-A manuscript describing the code and its applications is pre-printed at DOI:XXX.
+A manuscript describing the code and its applications is pre-printed at DOI:10.26434/chemrxiv-2025-409m2.
 Please cite this manuscript should this code be used in your work.

 ## Installation